How to Make Money Public Speaking: 9 Steps To Earn $10,000+

 For years, thoughts like these held Taylor back from joining the speaking circuit:

-I’m terrified of public speaking.
+I have a fear of public speaking.

 I’m not good enough or intelligent enough to impact the world.